diohpix/qasr/README.md

-halifa is a  standalone mybatis server
+khalifa
 ===
+1. mybatis standalone server
-1. handles multi databases
+2. handles multi databases (mysql,oracle,mssql...)
-2. use redis as resultset cache
+3. redis as resultset cache
-3. protocol is google protobuf
-4. network library is netty 4.0
+4. protobuf is used as  protocol
+5. netty is used as network framework
+6. transaction support
+7. multiple resultset support
+8. batch  support
+9. khalifaClient is a client library